markyharris/vestametar/README.md

 Enter a Title in the pop up box, i.e. 'VestaMETAR'<br>
 Click 'Create and API Credential' button on the right side.
 A pop up box should allow you to choose your Vestaboard.
 Then click 'Create API Credentials'.<br>
 <b>IMPORTANT</b>: Copy and paste these credentials into the config.py file <b>BEFORE</b> closing the box, otherwise you will lose the 'Secret' key.<br>
+<code>api_key='Your Key'</code>
+<code>api_secret='Your Key'</code>

+There are some optional settings that can be tailored as well.
+<code>interval=</code> In minutes.
+This is the time in minutes between updating the Vestaboard for the 'airports' list.
+<code>interval_fc=</code> In minutes.
+This is the time in minutes between updating the Vestaboard for the 'airports_fc' list.
+<code>airports=</code> List of airports used on the display screens that display only 1 airport at a time.
+<code>airport_fc=</code> List of airports used on the display screens that display multiple airports at the same time.

+<b>NOTE:</b> The settings in the config.py file are used to run the app when not using the web based admin page which will be discussed shortly.